Stern's

 In 2001, Stern's parent company Federated Department Stores opted to retire the Stern's brand.
-Most of the stores were immediately converted to Stern's corporate sibling Macy's, with others liquidated and reopened as Bloomingdale's.
+Most of the stores were immediately converted to Stern's corporate sibling Macy's, some were liquidated and reopened as Bloomingdale's, and others were closed.

 History

 Stern Brothers was founded in 1867 by Isaac, Louis and Benjamin Stern, sons of German Jewish immigrants.
 In that year, they began selling dry goods in Buffalo, New York.
 From these humble beginnings, the Stern Brothers became an important merchandising family in New York City.

 In 1868, they moved to New York City and opened a one-room store at 367 Sixth Avenue.
 In 1879, the store was again relocated to larger quarters at 110 West 23rd Street.
 Outgrowing the store at 110 West 23rd Street, Stern Brothers erected a new structure at the same location which became the new flagship store in 1878.
 It was noted for its cast-iron facade at 32 to 36 West 23rd Street and 23 to 35 West 22nd Street.

 The building was designed by Henry Fernbach.
 It was enlarged according to a design by W.M.
 Schinckel in 1892.
 The enormous, six-story building was executed in the Renaissance Revival style.
 W.M.
 Schinckel's typically 19th century addition tripled the dimensions of the original structure on the eastern portion of the site.
 The tall central section of this addition animates the long and delicately detailed facade.
 The company's monogram is still located above the central arch.
 (This structure is still in use today.
 The first floor houses a Home Depot, while the upper floors are showrooms.).
 Many members of the Stern family worked in this store, which carried both luxury goods and merchandise for the working classes.
 It was an elegant store noted for its fashionable clothes.
 Ladies from all over the city came to Stern Brothers for their Paris fashions.
 This enterprise was distinguished by its elegant door men in top hats and the generous and friendly service of the Sterns themselves.

 Stern Brothers was a family business.
 The family for decades ran the store and family members filled the many positions in the store.
 However, Robert (1888-1954), the son of founder Issac Stern, changed his last name to Stearns and founded the investment bank Bear Stearns in 1923.